Current Size: 100%

 Graduates may pick up their regalia and commencement convocation tickets from the HUB between Monday May 6, 2019 and Friday May 10, 2019 during their designated time.
 Check for your scheduled time here.

 Official announcements are available for purchase through the HUB.
 Candidates may order announcements at the ordering fair or online at colleges.herffjones.com.

 Clearance for Graduation

 Clearance for graduation is the process of completing and fulfilling all academic and financial requirements established by the University.
 Each candidate is personally responsible for obtaining academic and financial clearance prior to graduation.
-Please consult your respective Dean of the School or College to determine if you have met all academic requirements.
+Please consult your respective School or College to determine if you have met all academic requirements.
 For financial clearance, you must report to the Office of the Bursar to settle your account.
-Only candidates with official University clearance by both the respective Dean and the Office of the Bursar will be approved to receive the academic costume and to participate in the Commencement ceremony.
+Only candidates with official University clearance by both the respective School or College and the Office of the Bursar will be approved to receive the academic costume and to participate in the Commencement ceremony.